sudeyldz10/local-rag-ai-assistant/README.md

 - Designing a modular, layered Python project from scratch
 - Debugging import errors, module structure issues, and model initialization
 - Building a fully offline AI system with zero external API calls
+- Storing and querying structured data with SQLite

 ---